ska-telescope/ska-ost-osd-ui/README.md

 ## Deploying to Kubernetes

-The full production system will consist of the OET UI using the OET Services, which are configured to connect to the OET REST API which connects with a PostgreSQL instance.
+The full production system will consist of the OSD UI using the OSD Services, which are configured to connect to the OSD REST API which connects with a PostgreSQL instance.
 To deploy all of these services, run:

 ```